 After the mass shift to working from home, companies are asking employees to return to the office.
 However, some are second-guessing their return-to-office plans and need for office spaces, considering how well-adjusted employees are to remote work.
 As a commercial property manager, you should offer your tenants and their employees return to work incentives to get building occupancy rates back on track.

 Read on to learn about the state of a post-pandemic workforce and what this means for commercial real estate.
-Then, discover the best return to office incentives to provide in 2022 and beyond.
+Then, discover the best return to office incentives to provide.

 In this post, we cover:

 - Future of commercial real estate